nimayneb/yawl/Documentation/WildcardMatcher.md

                           ^   ^
         pattern not found |   | invalid pattern (not recognized)

-We do not have this behavior for the `WildcardPhraser`, because the pattern will be completely prepared.
+We do not have this behavior for the `WildcardPerformer`, because the pattern will be completely prepared.

 Single call performance